 Here are some examples of how I use it:

-- If I see damage to certain daylilies I sprinkle the Escargo around them and into the leaves as well.
+- If I see damage to certain daylilies I sprinkle the Escargo (now Sluggo) around them and into the leaves as well.

-- They were eating my broccoli and cabbage seedlings this spring until I encircled them with a sparse ring of Escargo.
+- They were eating my broccoli and cabbage seedlings this spring until I encircled them with a sparse ring of Escargo (now Sluggo).
 It stopped the damage.

 When I pick lettuce on cloudy, overcast days — or when it’s drizzling rain — of if the dew hasn’t dried yet — or if the sun has been off the lettuce too long when I pick — I can expect to see slugs.
 I don’t see the big ones anymore — and haven’t for years — but what I do see sometimes is when they hatch out.
 Here’s what I mean:

 - One cloudy, overcast day I went out to pick lettuce.
 I walked into the garden to the first beautiful section of red lettuce and was horrified to find it covered with hundreds of tiny slugs.
 How sickening.
 None of the other patches of lettuce were like this.
 So — I assumed they hatched out in this area and attacked the lettuce.
-I immediately sprinkled the entire area AND circled the lettuce patch sparsely with Escargo.
+I immediately sprinkled the entire area AND circled the lettuce patch sparsely with Escargo (now I use Sluggo).
 And just to be on the safe side I broadcast it over the rest of the immediate area.

 The problem was resolved by the next evening.
 After that – if I picked lettuce after the sun had been gone from the lettuce for an hour or so — I would see several small ones —-but nothing like that day I saw hundreds.

-Keep in mind — if you still have the big slugs around in numbers — they have to eat more Escargo before they’ll die.
+Keep in mind — if you still have the big slugs around in numbers — they have to eat more of this stuff before they’ll die.
 Once you get the big ones gone — it’s much easy to kill off any small ones that hatch.
 You just have to be diligent.
-Maybe even combine several methods of control like hand-picking and Escar-go until you get the numbers down.
+Maybe even combine several methods of control like hand-picking and Sluggo until you get the numbers down.

-How Some Gardeners Use Escar-go (or Sluggo)and Why I Wouldn’t
+How Some Gardeners Use Sluggo and Why I Wouldn’t

 Also, read the instructions before you use it.
 The Mother Earth News survey gave it an 86% success rate.